Divorce Attorney in Buffalo, NY

 Erie County Family Court handles custody, visitation, child support, paternity, and family offense petitions for Buffalo and all of Erie County.
 Erie County Supreme Court handles divorce proceedings, including contested and uncontested divorces, equitable distribution of marital property, and spousal maintenance determinations.

 The courts in Buffalo are busy, and navigating the procedural requirements — preliminary conferences, compliance conferences, discovery deadlines, and motion practice — requires an attorney who knows the local rules and the expectations of the bench.
-Weinrieb Law has appeared in these courts on behalf of hundreds of Western New York clients 16+ years.
+Weinrieb Law has appeared in these courts on behalf of hundreds of Western New York clients for over 16 years.

 Serving Buffalo’s Diverse Neighborhoods